 CAUTION: The carburetor must be adjusted before adjusting the oil injection pump.
-Make sure idle speed is 1800-2000 R.P.M.

 To check adjustment: eliminate the throttle cable free-play by pressing the throttle lever until a light resistance is felt then hold in place.
 The aligning marks on the pump casting and lever must align perfectly.
-If not, contact the dealer.
+If not, contact your dealer.

-NOTE: Injection pump should be adjusted by the dealer.
+NOTE: Injection pump should be adjusted by your dealer.